 Personal Injury Claims.
 Under our insurance policies, our deductibles for marine liability insurance coverage with respect to personal injury claims not related to named windstorms in the U.S. Gulf of Mexico, which primarily result from Jones Act liability in the U.S. Gulf of Mexico, are \$5.0 million for the first occurrence and vary in amounts ranging between \$5.0 million and, if aggregate claims exceed certain thresholds, up to \$100.0 million for each subsequent occurrence, depending on the nature, severity and frequency of claims that might arise during the policy year.
-Our deductibles for personal injury claims arising due to named windstorms in the U.S. Gulf of Mexico are \$25.0 million for the first occurrence and vary in amounts ranging between \$25.0 million for the first occurrence and vary in amounts ranging between \$25.0 million for the first occurrence and vary in amounts ranging between \$25.0 million for the first occurrence, depending on the nature, severity and frequency of claims that might arise during the policy year.
-Our deductibles for personal injury claims arising the policy of claims that policy of the first occurrence and vary in amounts ranging between \$25.0 million for the first occurrence, depending on the nature, severity and frequency of claims that might arise during the policy year.
+Our deductibles for personal injury claims arising due to named windstorms in the U.S. Gulf of Mexico are \$25.0 million for the first occurrence and vary in amounts ranging between \$25.0 million and, if aggregate claims exceed certain thresholds, up to \$100.0 million for each subsequent occurrence, depending on the nature, severity and frequency of claims that might arise during the policy year.